-The Mississippi Department of Marine Resources and partners launched the state's Monofilament Recycling Program in 2008 in an effort to reduce the amount of fishing line in the environment.
+The MDMR and partners launched the state's Monofilament Recycling Program in 2008 in an effort to reduce the amount of fishing line in the environment.

 Monofilament is a strand of strong, flexible plastic used for fishing.
 The majority is non-degradable in water and lasts about 600 years in the environment.